Start a Fire Fighting & Safety Equipment Trading Business in Dubai

 Fire-rated doors, coatings, and passive fire protection materials

-Who the Licence Suits
+Who the License Suits

-This licence is well suited to international manufacturers seeking a regional distribution base, wholesale traders sourcing products from Asia or Europe for onward sale in the GCC, and entrepreneurs building an e-commerce or B2B supply business targeting construction firms, facility management companies, oil and gas operators, and government entities.
+This license is well suited to international manufacturers seeking a regional distribution base, wholesale traders sourcing products from Asia or Europe for onward sale in the GCC, and entrepreneurs building an e-commerce or B2B supply business targeting construction firms, facility management companies, oil and gas operators, and government entities.
 It is equally attractive to existing UAE-based businesses looking to add a compliant free zone entity for re-export purposes.

 Setup Costs and Steps